qwasium/Psychtoolbox_demo_Japanese/README.md

 This is an unofficial Japanese tutorial for Psychtoolbox3.
 This project is written in Japanese.
-Open in Unicode environment if it looks broken.
+Open in SHIFT-JIS environment if it looks broken.

 ---